The joy is real.

 Genre: YA Steampunk Retold Myth/Fairy Tale

 I finished my rough draft, and I’m thick in the revision stages.
 But I am also excited beyond words.
 And thinking that this post is getting too long.
 Hmm.
-Looks like I should add my bio to my to do list of revisions.
+Looks like I should add my bio to my list of revisions.

 WHY?
 WHY?
 WHY?!